apparentlyarhm/monoblog/src/content/blog/homelabs-I.md

 }
 ```

-At this point:

-- Postgres thinks it’s opening a normal TCP connection
-- Cloud Run thinks it’s making a regular outbound connection
-- Tailscale quietly handles identity, encryption, and routing
+At this point its a normal outbound connection from the service, which is essentially modified by tsnet to look like one. in reality, **we are connected to the tail-net,** which means we can reach our database.

 ### e.
-Backing Off Politely in case of failure
+Back-off strategy
 Instead of crashing or blocking forever, I use a simple backoff loop:
 ```go
 for {